-Bamboo – used for everything from home building to food to Japanese flutes, bamboo is a multipurpose material that has been in use for hundreds of years.
-Now it’s been crafted into phone cases, meaning we get to use a natural, sustainable, fast-growing plant – bamboo is basically grass – to protect our prized mobile phone.
+Bamboo is used for everything from home building to food to Japanese flutes.
+Bamboo is a multipurpose material that has been in use for hundreds of years.
+Now it’s been crafted into phone cases, meaning we get to use a natural, sustainable, fast-growing plant, bamboo is basically grass to protect our prized mobile phone.

-Cork – as versatile as it is robust, cork has been around for centuries and can be found in all manner of products – even a Portuguese postage stamp.
-Now that versatility extends to mobile phone cases – cork is impermeable yet flexible, and tough enough to withstand the roughest of day-to-day usage.
+As versatile as it is robust, cork has been around for centuries and can be found in all manner of products even a Portuguese postage stamp.
+Now that versatility extends to mobile phone cases, cork is impermeable yet flexible, and tough enough to withstand the roughest of day-to-day usage.
 Cork phone cases are frequently beautifully designed too.
 With its exquisite wave prints, multi-colours and slogans available amongst a raft of choices, so not only are you doing your bit for the environment you can look seriously cool with a cork case wrapped around your new smartphone.

-Recycled plastic – plastic is everywhere, but one way to reduce the creation of new chunks of it is to reuse or recycle what we’ve already got – and lots of companies and small businesses do just that.
+Plastic is everywhere, but one way to reduce the creation of new chunks of it is to reuse or recycle what we’ve already got, and lots of companies and small businesses do just that.
 Fishing nets, skateboards, water bottles and much, much more are being repurposed, with a particular focus on marine plastic pollution.
-Skateboards are inherently cool, but imagine your funky new smartphone case is handcrafted from a melted down board – that’s even cooler.
+Skateboards are inherently cool, but imagine your funky new smartphone case is handcrafted from a melted down board that’s even cooler.

-Wood – strong, versatile and pretty much ubiquitous, wood is brilliant for mobile phone cases – it is eco-friendly, sturdy and looks utterly amazing when hand-carved and decorated.
+Robust, versatile and pretty much ubiquitous, wood is brilliant for mobile phone cases, it is eco-friendly, sturdy and looks utterly amazing when hand-carved and decorated.
 Lots of companies now produce fantastic wood cases sourced from sustainable forests, with sublime designs and bespoke features for the discerning smartphone user.
-So not only are you going to be the proud owner of a gloriously sleek cover for your mobile, you’re helping the environment – always a win-win.
+So not only are you going to be the proud owner of a gloriously sleek cover for your mobile, you’re helping the environment, always a win-win.

-Vegan leather – fashioned from a variety of sources, predominantly polyurethane but sometimes organic sources such as cork or fruit skins, vegan leather is the go-to material for designers such as Stella McCartney who refuse to use animal skin in their products.
-Vegan leather is as versatile as the ‘real’ thing – and the phone cases created using it are excellent.
+Fashioned from a variety of sources, predominantly polyurethane but sometimes organic sources such as cork or fruit skins, vegan leather is the go-to material for designers such as Stella McCartney who refuse to use animal skin in their products.
+Vegan leather is as versatile as the “real thing”, and the phone cases created using it are excellent.
 Good-looking, affordable and indistinguishable from leather, they add a layer of luxury to your smartphone.

-Wheat straw fibre – wheat is a fibrous plant that is well-known as a provider of, for example, grains for cereal.
-Manufacturers, however, often treat the wheat straw that remains after grain production as agricultural waste – but some clever people out there have decided to use it too.
+Wheat is a fibrous plant that is well-known as a provider of, for example, grains for cereal.
+Manufacturers, however, often treat the wheat straw that remains after grain production as agricultural waste, but some bright people out there have decided to use it too.
 Wheat straw fibre is yet another development in the mobile phone case world, and the material is fully compostable, sturdy and even gluten-free, making your new case a hugely environmentally-friendly purchase!

-Flax – the fibre from flax crops has been used in the production of linen for hundreds of years.
+The fibre from flax crops has been used in the production of linen for hundreds of years.
 It even finds its way into everyday items such as teabags and banknotes.
-So using it for a phone case isn’t a big leap – and there are companies out there who have taken it.
+So using it for a phone case isn’t a big leap, and there are companies out there who have taken it.
 Flax straw can be found in a broad range of mobile phone cases nowadays, and the material is durable yet flexible, providing excellent protection for your smartphone.

-Bioplastic – more sustainable than conventional plastics, bioplastics are produced from sources such as food waste, corn starch and vegetable oils.
-While not as eco-friendly as many of the materials on this list, they are often seen as a less harmful alternative – and your new mobile phone case could be made from them too.
+more sustainable than conventional plastics, bioplastics are produced from sources such as food waste, corn starch and vegetable oils.
+While not as eco-friendly as many of the materials on this list, they are often seen as a less harmful alternative, and your new mobile phone case could be made from them too.

-Upcycled waste – in the last decade or so, upcycling has become a real ‘thing’, and phone cases are no longer immune to this eminently sensible shift towards taking something old and repurposing it for something new and often better.
-Anything from old bicycle inner tubes to worn tennis balls and Doritos bags have made their way into the phone case and sleeve business.
+in the last decade or so, upcycling has become a real “thing”, and phone cases are no longer immune to this eminently sensible shift towards taking something old and repurposing it for something new and often better.
+Anything from old bicycle inner tubes to worn tennis balls and Doritos bags has made their way into the phone case and sleeve business.